 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

-Floors including sub-floors

-Repair category 1

-Notes No significant defects noted within the limitations of the inspection.
+Floors including sub-floors Repair category 1 Notes Areas of loose/ uneven flooring were noted.
+No significant defects noted within the limitations of the inspection.